Ferguson's Sugar Ant

 |Species:||Ferguson's Sugar Ant (Camponotus fergusoni)|

-Thank you Kate Sandiford for confirming the identification of this species
+Thank you Kate Sandiford for confirming the id of this species for us

 General Species Information:

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

 Vertex: straight.
 It does look a bit concave in the middle.